 A long time ago in a galaxy far, far away....
 Just kidding, just over 30 years ago in Scotland I was found by a trio of sisters on the shores of Loch Morar, a screaming babe barely 6 months old (they were guestimating).
 The sisters had been in Scotland on a working holiday learning new spells from the ancient druid who lived within the Sgurr na Cirche.

-The three witches had been following a group of distressed kelpie mares who led them to me.
-A tiny sleeping bundle of pure joy (kidding, chaos is a more accurate description).
-The three sisters stayed in Scotland for several more months trying to locate my family.
-Noone came forward so, after consulting with the closet coven the sisters adopted me and became my aunts.
-My beautiful, wonderful, warm hearted (if slightly sinister at mostly appropriate times) aunts brought me home with them to New York City.
+The three sisters had been following a group of distressed kelpie mares who led them to me.
+Surprisingly tiny for the amount of noise I was making, a bundle of pure joy (kidding, chaos is a more accurate description).
+The sisters stayed in Scotland for several more months trying to locate my family.
+No one came forward so, after consulting with the closet coven the sisters officially adopted me and became my aunts.
+My beautiful, wonderful, warm hearted (if slightly sinister at mostly appropriate times) new family brought me home with them to New York City.
 I spent the first 21 years of my life in the crazy crowded, loud, packed full of noisy, oblivious humans and thankfully very few other “supes”.
 The din and close living quarters are often overwhelming to human sense.
-Now imagine if those 5 senses were heightened tenfold, and then another twofold.
+Now imagine if those 5 sense were heightened tenfold, and then another twofold.
 That is what a non-human supe deals with.
-Witches are supernatural but they are genetically human at their core, but unlike most humans whose bloodlines forgot magic existed or chose to believe it was "evil" witch bloodlines never forgot and never turned their backs.
+Unlike witches who are human at their core, but unlike most humans whose bloodlines forgot magic existed or chose to believe it was "evil" witch bloodlines never forgot and never turned their backs on the old way.
 Thus they retained their natural connection to the magicks.

-I left home at 18 to study medicine in England after which I traveled and worked for a few years.
-On my 26 birthday, I woke up in a dragon form.
+I left home at 18 to study medicine in England after which I travelled and worked for a few years.
+On my 26 birthday I woke up in a dragon form.
 SO that was fun.
 We had been staying with family friends (same coven) in Portofino.
 I accidentally knocked out a wall.
 Oh and yes the concept of accidents and I are closely intertwined.